José Fernández (left-handed pitcher): Atlanta Braves

 On February 24, 2020, Fernández signed a minor league contract with the Atlanta Braves.
 Fernández did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He was released by the Braves organization on May 28.

 Hamilton Cardinals

-On April 2, 2022, Fernández signed with the Hamilton Cardinals of the Intercounty Baseball League but has not made a single appearance with them as of July 1st 2022.
+On April 2, 2022, Fernández signed with the Hamilton Cardinals of the Intercounty Baseball League.
+In 10 games, he posted a stellar 0.60 ERA with 30 strikeouts and 2 saves in 15.0 innings pitched.